napix/NapixServer/docs/resources.rst

 The collections are a set of resources.
 The collections have an URI ending with a ``/``.

-In Napix the managers subclasses of :class:`~managers.Manager` instances represent collections.
+In Napix the managers subclasses of :class:`~napixd.managers.base.Manager` instances represent collections.
 They are instantiated with the parent that spawned them.

 Resources